rsyncOSX/RsyncUIdocs/content/post/Newversion.md

 ## Several tasks

 This is most likely the most used action after adding and verifying the task.
-When RsyncUI starts it automatically opens this view and by selecting the shortcut action `⌘R` will commence estimating and execute all tasks.
+When RsyncUI starts it automatically open this view and by selecting the shortcut action `⌘R` will commence estimating and execute all tasks.
 If you only want to do this for some of the tasks, select the tasks and choose the action.

 {{< image src="/images/newversion/estimateall.png" alt="" position="center" style="border-radius: 8px;" >}}
 {{< image src="/images/newversion/logall.png" alt="" position="center" style="border-radius: 8px;" >}}